influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/map.md

 _**Data type:** Function_

 > Objects evaluated in `fn` functions are represented by `r`, short for "record" or "row".

-### mergeKey
-Indicates if the record returned from `fn` should be merged with the group key.
-When merging, all columns on the group key will be added to the record giving precedence to any columns already present on the record.
-When not merging, only columns defined on the returned record will be present on the output records.
-Defaults to `true`.

-_**Data type:** Boolean_

 ## Important notes